mouse3/InsightPy/README.md

 The estimated size of all the files is around 100 MB.

 #### ***Help from the community:***
-By the way, this repository is open to implement functions in the code (Like a new function, optimisation or something like that) by a **Pull Request**
+By the way, this repository is open to implement new things in the code (Like a new function, optimisation or something like that) by a **Pull Request**